 Europe is proud of its coffee culture, which has been the breeding ground for new philosophies, politics, and free thinkers.
-Given coffee's importance in this continent, it's no surprise that there are multitudes of coffee concoctions, varieties, and beverages.
-Scroll through this list of 7 ways to drink coffee in Europe.
+Given coffee's importance on this continent, it's no surprise that there are multitudes of coffee concoctions, varieties, and beverages.
+Read on for 7 ways to drink coffee in Europe.

 Espresso is made by forcing pressurized, hot water through ultrafine ground coffee beans, typically using a specialized espresso machine.

 How to drink it: Espresso is served in shots but is meant to be drunk in sips.
 It is typically served in double shots, consisting of two ounces of espresso, known as "doppios."
 Italians will drink espresso throughout the day but especially after dinner.

 To make a cappuccino, top one shot of Italian espresso with equal parts frothed and steamed milk.
 The word cappuccino comes from the Capuchin monks because the color of the drink is said to resemble the color of the monks' robes.

 How to drink it: In Italy, cappuccinos are usually drunk in the morning with a cornetto for breakfast.

 Cafe creme is espresso with a small portion of frothed cream or milk added, similar to a cappuccino, but without the combination of the frothed and steamed milk.
 (Note that Parisians will never order cafe au lait at a coffee shop because cafe au lait, or an espresso topped with steamed milk, is usually served for breakfast in a bowl at home.)